-This example here I got a little funny shaped kite.
-That kite tells me that, of course, I got a big concern out here.
+In this example here I got a little funny-shaped kite.
+That kite tells me that, of course, I got a big concern out there.
 This is an area of the business that’s big; it’s stretched out.
 Right?
 I’m not doing so bad up here, the way I organize my time or my business and I’m so-so over here on this side of things when it comes to my cash flow and my sales.
 If you can do this in just a couple of minutes and be able to look objectively at your business, but also you did this from how you felt about your business, you’re going to have a great place to start at figuring out what’s most important for your business.

 Now, most people that read this should be small businesses.

 If you’re going to focus your time on where my cash and cash flow is, okay, how I organize my time on my business, to plan and grow my business, if I focus on my sales and my sales cycle, including my marketing, how to attract more business, and I have a plan saying for this year and next year, and the year after, the broad strokes, this is what my business needs to achieve, if you can get yourself to good scores in all those areas, your business has a very good chance at succeeding.
 Your life’s going to be simpler, easier to live with!